Ah, the holidays! A time of fun, joy, and community, where everyone has a good time being together. At least, that's how it is for most people.

-- Referenced in Robin Hood: Prince of Thieves where one of the Sheriff's edicts as retribution agains the populace for protecting Robin and his outlaws is to "Call off Christmas!"
-As with so many of the Sheriff's line's, it's Rickman's delivery that really sells it.
+- Referenced in Robin Hood: Prince of Thieves where one of the Sheriff's edicts as retribution against the populace for protecting Robin and his outlaws is to "Call off Christmas!"
+As with so many of the Sheriff's lines, it's Rickman's delivery that really sells it.

 - Exaggerated in The Giver.
 The community has banned any form of emotion and individuality, and that included holidays.
 Nobody even knew that the holidays used to exist, save for the Receiver and Giver of Memory.